mtwords/Scrum-Board/README.md

 ## Features
 - known "todo", "in progress" and "done" categories
-- add / edit new tasks
+- add: click [Add Task] to add a new task / card
--- use double-click to edit / delete an existing task
+- edit: use double-click to edit / delete an existing task

 ## Known problems
-- app doesn't show tasks / cards on startup --> must dig with url manipulation and function [show all tasks]
+- app doesn't show tasks / cards on startup --> remove #all suffix in url and click [Show all Tasks]
 - app doesn't refresh edited tasks automatically

 ## Coming up